corsairmarks/nonbinary_leaders/mod/README.md

 If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### When to Install